 If you’re consistently feeling pain throughout your body along with fatigue, you may be suffering from fibromyalgia.
-This common and chronic disorder is characterized by widespread musculoskeletal pain and tenderness, as well as tiredness, sleep, memory and mood problems.1 The term “fibromyalgia” actually comes from a combination of the Greek words myos or "muscle” and algos or “pain,” and the New Latin word fibro, which means “fibrous tissue.”2
+According to Mayo Clinic, this common and chronic disorder is characterized by widespread musculoskeletal pain and tenderness, as well as tiredness, sleep, memory and mood problems.1 The term “fibromyalgia” actually comes from a combination of the Greek words myosor “muscle” and algos or “pain,” and the New Latin word fibro, which means “fibrous tissue.”2

-As many as 5 million Americans aged 18 years old and older suffer from fibromyalgia, according to the U.S. Centers for Disease Control and Prevention (CDC).3 It’s more common among women; 80 to 90 percent of all fibromyalgia sufferers are female.4
+As many as 4 million adults in the U.S. — 2 percent of the adult population — suffer from fibromyalgia, according to the U.S. Centers for Disease Control and Prevention (CDC).3 It’s more common among women; 80 to 90 percent of all fibromyalgia sufferers are female between 30 and 50 years old.4

 However, men and children are still at risk of this ailment.
-The specific cause is still not determined, yet experts believe it manifests after certain events, such as physical trauma, surgery, infection or significant psychological stress.5The primary telltale sign of fibromyalgia is pain — stiffness, numbness or even burning pain.
-This can be felt all over the body, although in some individuals, the pain occurs in only one area.
+The specific cause is still not determined, yet experts believe it manifests after certain events, such as physical trauma, surgery, infection or significant psychological stress.5 The primary telltale sign of fibromyalgia is pain in the form of stiffness, numbness or even burning pain.
+This can be felt all over the body, although in some individuals, the pain begins in one area before spreading to others.6 The exact pain locations are known as tender points.7

-The exact pain locations are known as tender points.6 Sometimes, the ache “radiates” or spreads to other areas and may change in intensity, increasing or decreasing.
+Sometimes, the ache “radiates” or spreads to other areas and may change in intensity, increasing or decreasing.
 Fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.
 Many people describe the pain caused by fibromyalgia as “exhausting,” which is why fatigue is the second most common identifying factor of this condition.
-The pain can also lead to cognitive issues, which is called “fibro fog."7
+The pain can also lead to cognitive issues, which is called “fibro fog.”8

 Fibromyalgia is not an autoimmune disease, as its exact cause is still unknown.
-In fact, experts hypothesize that it is NOT a disease — rather, it’s a chronic pain condition that is triggered by an abnormal response to stress.8 However, it does occur in patients who suffer from autoimmune diseases.
+In fact, experts hypothesize that it is NOT a disease — rather, it’s a chronic pain condition that is triggered by an abnormal response to stress.9 However, it does occur in patients who suffer from autoimmune diseases.

 Fibromyalgia may not have any apparent physical signs, but this doesn’t mean it should be taken lightly.
 In fact, fibromyalgia can be very debilitating and frustrating.
 Patients often feel isolated and helpless, as it can interfere with their ability to function at home or in the workplace.
 This is why controlling this illness through natural modalities is absolutely necessary.